Mobile-Device Friendly Bulletin

 Celebrant Let us pray.

-Grant us, O Lord, to trust in you with all our hearts; for, as you always resist the proud who confide in their own strength, so you never forsake those who make their boast of your mercy; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
+O God, because without you we are not able to please you mercifully grant that your Holy Spirit may in all things direct and rule our hearts; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.

 Children’s Message

-First Reading: Deuteronomy 30:15-20
+First Reading: Exodus 32:7-14

-A Reading from the book of Deuteronomy.
+A Reading from the book of Exodus.

 Reader The Word of the Lord.